Alberto Iribarne: Life and career

-He was born in Buenos Aires.
-He was designated by president Cristina Fernández de Kirchner as Ambassador of Argentina to the Holy See but his diplomatic approval was refused by the Vatican.
-According some reports, it was because he is divorced.
-In 2019 Iribarne was designated the Ambassador to Uruguay by President Alberto Fernández.
+After Néstor Kirchner was elected president in 2003, Iribarne was made head of the General Office of the Comptroller.
+In 2005 he was appointed minister of justice, an office which he held until the end of Kirchner's presidency in 2007.
+Iribarne was then designated by new president Cristina Fernández de Kirchner as ambassador to the Holy See, but his diplomatic approval was refused; according to some reports, this was because he was divorced.
+In 2019 Iribarne was designated the Ambassador to Uruguay by president Alberto Fernández, and served until 2023.